nuuuwan/news_lk3_data/README.md

 ### Pharmaceuticals stop emergency purchases

 *2024-03-19 18:22:40* · [`adalk`](https://www.ada.lk/breaking_news/ඖෂධ-හදිසි-මිලදී-ගැනීම්-නවත්වයි/11-408706) · `si`

+The Ministry of Health has halted emergency drug purchases, focusing on improving healthcare and strengthening primary healthcare.
+A special committee is being formed to address substandard drug imports for cancer patients, emphasizing the removal of substandard medicines.

+🟩

 The medicinal purchases made by the Ministry of Health have been completely stopped by the tender procedure, but the Medicine Secretary of the Ministry of Health is assigned to the Drug Regulatory Authority.